fnproject/fdk-java/examples/gradle-build/README.md

 The example consists of a `Dockerfile` that builds the function using gradle and copies the function's dependencies to `build/deps` and a func.yaml that uses that `Dockerfile` to build the function.

-Note that FDK versions are hard-coded in this example, you may need to update them manually to more recent version.
+Note that fdk.versions are hard-coded in this example, you may need to update them manually to more recent version.

 Key points: